MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 1. On each back-end:

-, require a client certificate with a public key.

-    > These steps assume the trusted, signed HTTPS certificate is already installed on the back-end machine with a _public_ key.

-    > WHAT DO WE NEED TO DO ON EACH BACK-END?

     1. Install the trusted, signed **HTTPS authentication certificate** with both private and public keys in the certificate store.
        > Make sure the name of the certificate matches the domain name of the back-end URL.
        > Also, take note of the `Subject` name of the certificate as you'll need this info later.
        > @@@@@@@@ HOW DO WE DO THIS ON LINUX??
 SUPPORTED FLAVORS OF LINUX????

+       > These steps assume the trusted, signed HTTPS certificate is already installed on the back-end machine with a _public_ key.

+       > WHAT DO WE NEED TO DO ON EACH BACK-END?

     1. Open the DeployR external JSON configuration file, `appsettings.json` file.
     1. In the file, search for the section starting with `"BackEndConfiguration": {` .